jagterberg/jagterberg.github.io/index.md

 <br/>
 <br/>

-I am a PhD student at Johns Hopkins in applied mathematics and statistics, advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
+I am a PhD candidate (ABD) at Johns Hopkins in applied mathematics and statistics, advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I am broadly interested in the analysis of algorithms and statistical models for networks and random matrices.
 You can read about some of my research [here](https://engineering.jhu.edu/ams/news/joshua-agterberg-best-presentation-nonparametric-statistics/) or on my research page
 [here](/pages/research.html).
 My research has been supported through the [Counselman Fellowship](https://engineering.jhu.edu/ams/fellowship-information/)